 It’s not just the date of his birth; it’s also the date of his birthmark.
-Oh, I could have been classy and not made that joke, but I couldn’t resist.
+Sorry, I couldn’t resist.

 Admit it, you want one of these John-Boy “action figures.”
 Check eBay—as of today, there was a John-Boy head for only $17.95.
 It’s cheaper than getting a whole doll.
 Just screw it onto that extra Ken-doll body you’ve got lying around.

 You can see the commercial for the “Waltons Country Home” doll set below.
 (Sorry for the terrible quality).
 The commercial voiceover gets the character names wrong, referring to “Mom and Pop” and “Ellen.”
 But that doesn’t matter, because the real reason to buy this is for John Boy’s mole.

 The Waltons Country Home

 Is happy as can be